 - Developing a hybrid (statistical, geospatial, and simulation-based) methodology to facilitate representation/visualization, understanding, and envisioning of complex human-environment systems (CHES).

 - Revealing dynamics and mechanisms of complex human-environment systems (CHES) through international, interdisciplinary, and inter-scale (local-global, short-long term, lower-upper level) research.

-- Performing hazard analysis for improved planning, management, and recovery.
+- Performing space-time analysis and modeling for improved planning, management, and recovery of CHES.